The Rose Theater

 We understand that budgets are tight.
 The Rose offers two great solutions to help pay for your school’s field trip expenses.
 Nebraska Arts Council and Target offer financial assistance to help underwrite the cost of providing your students with experiences such as those provided by The Rose Theater.
 For more information, please visit www.nebraskaartscouncil.org (click “Grants” to see all categories) or www.target.com/fieldtrips.

 Let us bring the magic of The Rose to your school by hosting a touring show.
 The Rose Theater’s touring shows take place AT YOUR SCHOOL.
 Touring shows complement classroom curriculum and incorporate interactive theater-in-education principles.
-Your students will learn important lessons about bullying, Nebraska history, nutrition and more in a fun and entertaining environment guaranteed to make a lasting impression.
+Your students will learn important lessons about healthy eating, Nebraska history, mathematics and more in a fun and entertaining environment guaranteed to make a lasting impression.

 The Rose also offers a variety of student workshops at The Rose or at your school.A workshop at The Rose is the perfect way to explore themes from a school field trip show or to learn about the profession of theater.
 A professional teaching artist with a college degree in dramatic arts education will lead your class through a wide range of activities, all designed to enhance everyday classroom experience.
 Add a workshop to a school show field trip for just $2.50 per student.The Rose can also bring a workshop to your school.
 A professional teaching artist will visit your classroom for three to five days in a one-week time period to explore, through drama, a curriculum topic of your choice.
 Use theater to explore literature, give a new twist to creative writing assignments, bring history alive and more.
 For more information on Rose Workshops, click here.
 To book a Rose Touring Show for your classroom, please complete this form.
 For questions, contact Melissa Richter at (402) 502-4625 or at email@example.com.